airaqi/mongo-migrate/README.md

 ## Requirements

-1. MongoDB installed and started and working with no username or password, and on port 27017, on the localhost machine.
+1. MongoDB installed and started and working with no username or password on localhost machine on port 27017, mongo URL can be changed using the configuration file (refer to Configuration section below).
-2. Database named edx-course-db be created on MongoDb installation.
+2. Database named ```edx-course-db``` be created on MongoDb installation.

 ### Data